32.1 Introducing the Progressive Tenses

 Here are some examples of present participles in English:

 As you can see, English has present participles that are formed regularly by adding -ing (talking, eating, living).
 Spanish has both regular and irregular present participles.
-Let’s start with the regulars.
+Let's start with the regular formation.

 Finding regular present participle forms is a simple two step process: